Positive equilibria in mass action networks: geometry and bounds

-The broad approach we take follows the principles of Gale duality \cite{bihan:gale,sottile:book}, adapted to the specific context of mass action networks.
-While positive equilibria of a mass action network are, naturally, the positive solutions of a system of polynomial equations, we use these principles to write down {\em alternative} systems of equations whose solutions on some polyhedron are in smooth, one-to-one correspondence with positive equilibria of the network, perhaps on some stoichiometric class, see in particular \Cref{thminj,,thm:degensolvability}.
 The alternative systems may include fewer variables and equations and/or have lower degree, than the original systems while, crucially, capturing the degeneracy or nondegeneracy of equilibria.
-In some important cases, even when the network has many species and reactions, the alternative system becomes trivial, or reduces to a single polynomial equation in one real variable, allowing us to use techniques such as Descartes' rule of signs and its generalisations, or Sturm's theorem (see Chapter~1 of \cite{Sturmfels02solvingsystems}, for example) to make claims about the positive equilibrium set.
+In some important cases, even when the network has many species and reactions, the alternative system becomes trivial, or reduces to a single polynomial equation in one real variable, allowing one to use techniques such as Descartes' rule of signs and its generalisations, or Sturm's theorem (see Chapter~1 of \cite{Sturmfels02solvingsystems}, for example) to make claims about the positive equilibrium set.
 Even when not so simple, the alternative system may be easier to analyse than the original mass action equations using tools of computational algebra such as B\'ezout's theorem, the Bernstein–Khovanskii–Kushnirenko (BKK) theorem \cite{bernstein}, or cylindrical algebraic decomposition \cite[Chapter 11]{BasuAlgorithms}.

 Particular classes of networks for which we derive bounds on positive nondegenerate equilibria include networks with relatively few reactions or sources compared to the number of species, networks with few or no conservation laws, and networks with few affine dependencies amongst their sources (\Cref{thmnnn1,,thmfewsources,,thm:n_plus_2} for example).
 Specialising to quadratic networks, we get sharper or deeper results (\Cref{thmquadnn2n,,thmquadnn2nA} for example).
 Moreover, the theory sometimes allows us to find examples confirming that these bounds are achieved by examining only a relatively small number of candidate networks.